BA (Hons) (Sociology) (Nottingham), MA (Sociology) (York), PhD (Sociology) (Essex), FAHA

 Scherer, J. and Rowe, D. (eds) (2014) Sport, Public Broadcasting, and Cultural Citizenship: Signal Lost?
 New York: Routledge.

 Hutchins, B. and Rowe, D. (2012) Sport Beyond Television: The Internet, Digital Media and the Rise of Networked Media Sport.
-New York: Routledge (paperback, 2013; Chinese translation contracted, 2015).
+New York: Routledge.
+Chinese translation, Beijing: Zhong Guo Chuan Mei (2016).